-Prerequisite: Any 200-level WRI course OR permission of the instructor
+Prerequisite: Any 200-level WRI course or permission of the instructor

 This course explores the rhetorical work of museums, monuments, memorials, and archives by examining them as sites of public memory.
-Student in the course will read public memory and rhetorical scholarship, actively analyze sites, and create their own digital exhibits.
-Fulfills writing-intensive requjirement.
+Students in the course will read public memory and rhetorical scholarship, actively analyze sites, and create their own digital exhibits.
+Fulfills writing-intensive requirement.
 3 credits